TELEHEALTH PSYCHIATRIC ADHD ASSESSMENT

 Common Symptoms

 ADHD is characterised by a persistent pattern of inattention, restlessness, and impulsivity that can affect day-to-day functioning and quality of life.
-Recognising the symptoms is the first step toward seeking an accurate diagnosis and support tailored to your needs.
+Recognising potential ADHD symptoms can indicate when it may be appropriate to seek a professional assessment.

 Restlessness